Build your websites in Swift!

 Swiftfire was created with the goal to be able to create websites that are (sever side) completely written with Swift.

-But a framework can be extended.
-Swiftfire uses two methods that allow the insertion of dynamic features into a static website by user written Swift code.
+However, Swiftfire uses two methods that allow the insertion of dynamic features into a static website by user written Swift code.

 First off, there are ‘Services’.
 Every domain is implemented as a stack of ‘services’.
 Once an HTTP request is received for a domain, its services are executed one after the other.
 Until finally a response is created which is then send back to the client.
 The static server is in fact a stack of default services that is assigned to each new domain.
 And of course you can create your own services.